 If you sign up for a free credit promotion or a paid Oracle Cloud Account, you get a Traditional Cloud Account automatically.
 This is because some of the services in your account do not yet support Oracle Identity Cloud Service.
-To view those services, you can select your traditional cloud account from the Identity Domain drop-down menu in the My Services dashboard.
+To view those services, you can select your traditional cloud account from the Identity Domain drop-down menu in the Infrastructure Classic Console or Applications Console.

-To create services and manage users for those services, you must also sign in to the account using the Traditional Cloud Account URL, which is available in the email you received when your services were provisioned and on the My Admin Accounts tab of the Account Management page in the My Services Dashboard.
+To create services and manage users for those services, you must also sign in to the account using the Traditional Cloud Account URL, which is available in the email you received when your services were provisioned and on the My Admin Accounts tab of the Account Management page in the Infrastructure Classic Console or Applications Console.

 If you ordered your Oracle Cloud subscription before Universal Credits subscriptions were available, it’s likely you are using a Traditional Cloud Account.
 For example, if you have a classic metered or non-metered subscription, the credentials you use and users you created in the account are managed by traditional Identity and Access Management software.